 We spend the morning indoors, with a slideshow and discussion looking at composition, focal length, light, creative use of colour, subject matter and more.
 Then in the afternoon we head outdoors to try to put these techniques into practice, everyone getting some one-to-one time whilst we're out there.

 The workshop runs from 10am to 4pm, is limited to 10 participants and is just £60 for the day.
 Upcoming dates are shown below, just click the date for full details and how to book.

-I also offer private tuition, so that you can receive my undivided attention all year round, more details of this service are here.
+I also offer private photography tuition, so that you can receive my undivided attention all year round.

 To book onto these workshops, please ring the relevant Visitor Centres at: